alumik/common-crawl-downloader/README.md

 pip install -r requirements.txt
 ```

-Please note that `libmysqlclient-dev` or an equivalent one is required on Linux distros：
+`libmysqlclient-dev` or an equivalent one is also required on Linux distros：

 ```
 sudo apt install libmysqlclient-dev